 Whether you have an acute injury, a chronic (ongoing) condition, recovering from orthopedic surgery or requiring cardiac rehabilitation, our staff is available to evaluate your current condition and help you achieve your goals.
-With a combination of skilled manual therapy, prescription exercises, and emphasis on developing healthy movement, Morton General Physical Therapy and Rehabilitation Services can help you feel better and improve your overall function.
+With a combination of skilled manual therapy, aqua therapy, prescription exercises, and emphasis on developing healthy movement, Morton General Physical Therapy and Rehabilitation Services can help you feel better and improve your overall function.
 Once we receive a referral from your primary healthcare provider, we will schedule you for an evaluation.

 Physical therapy is a type of treatment you may need when health problems make it hard to move around and do everyday tasks.
 It helps you move better and may relieve pain.
 It also helps improve or restore your physical function and your fitness level.